yashlondhe90960/ReviseWithArsh-CrackYourPlacement/430. Flatten a Multilevel Doubly Linked List/README.md

 Given the head of the first level of the list, flatten the list so that all the nodes appear in a single-level, doubly linked list.
 Let curr be a node with a child list.
 The nodes in the child list should appear after curr and before curr.next in the flattened list.

 Return the head of the flattened list.
-The nodes in the list must have all of their child pointers set to null.

 Example 1: